lidofinance/gate-seals/README.md

 - the sealing committee, an account responsible for triggering the seal,
 - the seal duration, a period for which the contracts will be sealed,
 - the sealables, a list of contracts to be sealed,
-- the initial lifetime after which the GateSeal expires unless prolonged,
+- the expiry timestamp after which the GateSeal expires unless prolonged,
-- the number of prolongations available,
+- the prolongation limit, the maximum number of allowed prolongations,
+- the prolongation period, the extra time added to the contract with each prolongation,
+- the prolongation window, the active window during which the committee can prolong the contract,
+- the DAO Ops Reserve, the time buffer for DAO Ops to deploy a new GateSeal before the current one expires.

 Important to note, that GateSeal does not bypass the access control settings for pausable contracts, which is why GateSeal must be given the appropriate permissions beforehand.
 If the seal has not yet been triggered and has not expired, the sealing committee can call `prolongLifetime` to extend the lifetime using one of the remaining prolongations.
 In an emergency the sealing committee simply calls the `seal` function which immediately pauses all configured sealables and expires the GateSeal.

 ## How are GateSeals created?
 GateSealV2 is created using the GateSealFactoryV2.
 The factory uses the blueprint pattern whereby new GateSealV2 is deployed using the initcode (blueprint) stored onchain.
 The blueprint is essentially a broken GateSealV2 that can only be used to create new GateSealV2.

-The factory's `create_gate_seal` function takes the number of allowed prolongations and the initial lifetime alongside the original parameters.
 While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
 Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initialization shenanigans.

 While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
-Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initilization shenanigans.
+Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initialization shenanigans.

 The blueprint follows the [EIP-5202](https://eips.ethereum.org/EIPS/eip-5202) format, which includes a header that prevents the contract from being called and specifies the version.

 ## Dependencies